gkaf89/NCC-Trainings/docs/openacc/exercise-4.md

-Unified memory simplifies the explicit data movement from host to device by programmers.
-OpenACC API will manage the data transfer between CPU and GPU.
-In this example, we will look into vector addition in GPU using the unified memory concept.
+Unified memory simplifies the explicit data movement from the host to the device for programmers.
+The OpenACC API automatically manages data transfer between the CPU and the GPU.
+In this example, we will explore vector addition on the GPU utilizing the unified memory concept.

 <figure markdown>
 ![](../figures/unified-memory-white.png)
-<figcaption></figcaption>
+<figcaption>Illustration of Unified Memory Concept</figcaption>
 </figure>

- - Just using the compiler flag **`-gpu=managed`** will enable the unified memory in OpenACC.
+To enable unified memory in OpenACC, it is sufficient to use the compiler flag **`-gpu=managed`**.

- The table below summarises the required steps needed for the unified memory concept.
+The following table summarizes the required steps for implementing the unified memory concept:

 !!!
 Info "Unified Memory"